ozhanatali/ozhanatali.github.io/_posts/2024-11-04-Linear-Regression.md

     - if result of derivative is positive (positive slope) w decreases
     - if result of derivative is negative (negative slope) w increases

 ## Choise of learning rate

-- if α is too small ... > slow to reach minimum
+- if α is too small ===> slow to reach minimum
-- if α is too large ... > overshoot, might never reach to minimum
+- if α is too large ===> overshoot, might never reach to minimum
+- when the function reach to local mimimum ===> the slope (and therefore the derivative of the function) becomes zero
+- multiplying the learning rate with zero ===> does nothing once reached to mimimum & keeps it on the local minimum level
+- **As we approach the local minimum, the derivative automatically gets smaller.
+And that means the update steps also automatically gets smaller.
+Even if the learning rate alpha is kept at some fixed value.**

 # Refs
 - https://builtin.com/machine-learning/cost-function